 Cookies are located in;

-From the history file, investigator can collect the information of the URLs visited and is located in;
+Also, from the history file, the investigator can collect the information on the URLs visited and is located in;

 This details the user preference settings for the utilities or applications.